 They say it’s not fair to judge a book by its cover, but when it comes to business, employees, visitors, and clients will likely form an impression of an organization based on its location and facilities.
 In short, an office building can speak volumes about the company inside.

 What factors play into an office building’s curb appeal?
 Looks and accessibility count.
 The ideal office exterior should be inviting and pleasing to the eye.
 Its design should align with a company’s cultural values.
 The location is important as well—a company may opt to be in a central business district or an up-and-coming neighborhood, depending on the customers and talent it hopes to attract.

-Partnering with WeWork gives companies unrivaled access to nearly 500 global locations in more than 100 cities; this offers them a wide range of offices in prime neighborhoods that can help attract new talent, engage with potential customers, and network with innovators and partners who can help drive the business.
+Partnering with WeWork gives companies unrivaled access to hundreds of global locations; this offers them a wide range of offices in prime neighborhoods that can help attract new talent, engage with potential customers, and network with innovators and partners who can help drive the business.

 Take a look at WeWork exteriors around the world to get a glimpse of what having company curb appeal is all about.

 The mirrored exterior of WeWork 1601 Vine St makes a statement, standing out on this bustling Hollywood street.

 Classic elegance in London

 With its stately facade, WeWork Aldwych House has a strong presence in this central London neighborhood.
 Its neighbors include the London School of Economics and Covent Garden.

 A can’t-miss-it sight in Mexico City

 Two office towers with a connecting bridge make for a unique structure.
 WeWork Arcos Bosques is an eye-catching and iconic place for employees to call home.